-What Kind of Pages and Posts are Ranking?
+What Kind of Pages and Posts is Ranking?

-What kind of content from this case study site ranks well and get most traffic?
+What kind of content from this case study site ranks well and get the most traffic?

 Looking at the top 10 pages, of the site in Google analytics, the two top ones receive a total of 40.5% of the page views.
 Both these are “Top List” pages, “Top 5” and “Top 10” pages.